oddkiva/sara/README.md

   If it is installed, then you must set system environment variable **QT5_DIR** which will be appended in **CMAKE_PREFIX_PATH** when generating projects with CMake.
 In addition, append the binary directory of Qt 5 (e.g., **%QT5_DIR%\bin** in windows environment) to the system **PATH**.

-  I have made available compiled Qt5 Libraries for Visual Studio 2010 x64 and Visual Studio 2012 x64.
+  I have compiled Qt5 Libraries for Visual Studio 2010 x64 and Visual Studio 2012 x64.
   They are available here:
   - [Qt 5.0.1 compiled with VS2010 64bit (ICU and WebKit disabled) (561 Mb)](https://dl.dropbox.com/u/80774144/repositories/qt-5.0.1-msvc2010-x64.7z)
   - [Qt 5.0.1 compiled with VS2012 64bit (ICU and WebKit disabled) (594 Mb)](https://dl.dropbox.com/u/80774144/repositories/qt-5.0.1-msvc2012-x64.7z)